 Today this Sanibel resident has carved his way to fame.
 His bald eagle was a symbol of freedom in the white house when George Bush was president, and Cal Ripken owns an Oriole Bird.
 Jim's works are often commissioned.
 Each carving takes months to complete.

 Perhaps one of the best ways to appreciate David's art is expressed in the names of his creations: Balancing Act, Made in the Shade, Hide N Seek and S Car GO.
 Each when studied brings a wonderful smile and since of whimsy.
-BID NOW on this acrylic on canvas titled GOODBYE SUNDAY by David Ruhe.

 As a young man, Lucas was fascinated by photography.
 He worked in a ski resort where he learned to etch names on snow skis for clients.
 Luc will share that during another window washing job, he pulled the squeegee across the glass, saw his reflection and became interested in placing images on glass.
 From there he experimented for 4 years and eventually combined a photographic technique to apply images with sand blasting to create works of art.